-No trail systems are proposed with this application.
+No trail systems are included with this PPS.

 POLICY 4: Provide the necessary tools for implementation of the 2017 GI Plan.

 4.2 Continue to require the placement of conservation easements over areas of regulated environmental features, preserved or planted forests, appropriate portions of land contributing to Special Conservation Areas, and other lands containing sensitive features.